emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ce-en.md

   *Optional*: `1024-134217727`

-  Maximum number of simultaneously existing ports for this Erlang system.
+  Maximum number of simultaneously open files and sockets for this Erlang system.
-The actual maximum chosen may be much larger than the Number passed.
 For more information, see: https://www.erlang.org/doc/man/erl.html